preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 .. image:: block-remove.png

-Note that a block that belongs to the Page Type is locked and can not be removed.
+**Note!** A block that belongs to the Page Type is locked and can not be removed.
 It is shown this way:

 .. image:: locked-block-new.png